johnhamelink/bluetoothradio/README.md

 #Raspberry Pi Bluetooth Audio Player (Wheezy 2.9.2013)

+## This project isn't really maintained anymore and is looking for a new home.
+If you're interested, submit an issue saying so!

 ## POSSIBLE ISSUE

 According to the bluez-dev team, there is an issue with the kernel (at this time Linux raspberrypi 3.6.11+)